Learn Why Mero Share Is Prominent Among The Investors

 - View the history of transactions on your account.

 - Contact DP and change the wrong details of your bank accounts if required.

 - Buy, sell or transfer shares using the My Edis tab.

 - Check the status of the IPO that you have applied for.

-According to the recent news broke out, there are more than 2 million Demat accounts and there is a genuine interest among youths and matured to try out their luck as investors.
+According to the recent news that broke out, there are more than 2 million Demat accounts and there is a genuine interest among youths and matured to try out their luck as investors.
 With the increase in Demat accounts, there is a straight increase in Mero Share accounts two as they both work in tandem.

-Mero Share has superimposed upon the traditional book-keeping practices concnered with IPOs and shares.
+Mero Share has superimposed upon the traditional book-keeping practices concerned with IPOs and shares.
 Today the investors can simply go to the web portal or use the Mero Share app to avail of the gamut of features and services.
 It has simplified investment operations in Nepal and increased online efficiency too.